-The complexity is created and made possible by the digital revolution.
+The publishing industry is still evolving with digital products and online market places opening new sales opportunities.
+Publishers are now able to break out and re-bundle existing content to create new digital products with which they can target specific markets and boost returns from current assets as well as make use of new sales methods to widen the customer base.
 Electronic books and journals can be sold in multiple ways through various channels (as physical copy, as pdf download, as text on a computer, as data pushed to a mobile device) and can be sold whole or piecemeal (a chapter, a collection of elements related to a topic, an index or even just a quote, table or photograph).

-Granular elements owned by a data provider can be re-packaged and re-sold in a different bundle or the rights sold to another data provider to create bundled data from a number of providers.

-This leads to complexity in the management of rights and royalties.
-The rights to these granular "product" elements have to be preserved and monitored perhaps through multiple layers of usage.

-Access to electronic data has to be secure but available to a subscriber who may have multiple subscriptions to multiple products through multiple affiliations (personal, corporate, societal).
+Granular elements owned by a publisher can be re-packaged and re-sold in different bundles or the rights sold to another publisher to create bundled product from a number of sources.
+This leads to complexity in the management of rights and royalties as the rights associated with granular "product" elements need to be preserved, monitored and monetised through multiple layers of usage.
+In addition, access to electronic data has to be secure but available to a subscriber who may have multiple subscriptions to multiple products through multiple affiliations (personal, corporate, societal).

-Our products
+How customers access the supply chain has also changed, with over 45% of all books purchased in the US purchased online (around 20% in the UK).
+The market has embraced online purchasing, and is also embracing e-books, with around 20% of books now sold in this format.
+The door is open for publishers and information providers to make the most of the opportunities the online and digital environments provide and Publishing Technology has the products and services required to do so.

 We recognised the subtleties of this new era some time ago, and invested to create products which work seamlessly between digital data and physical books and journals.

-Using advance and pub2web systems multiplies the possibilities for data usage exponentially by allowing data providers to create and control new business models to meet new challenges and improve financial returns.
+Using advance and pub2web systems multiplies the possibilities for data usage exponentially by giving publishers the power to create and control business models to meet new challenges and improve financial returns.